Peter Parker (Marvel Cinematic Universe)

-Holland's version of the character is the successor to the Peter Parker portrayed by Tobey Maguire in Sam Raimi's Spider-Man trilogy (2002–2007) and the Peter Parker portrayed by Andrew Garfield in Marc Webb's The Amazing Spider-Man duology (2012–2014), both of whom reprise their roles and appear alongside Holland in Spider-Man: No Way Home (2021).
-Holland's performance in the role has received positive reviews, with his version of the character becoming a breakout hit among audiences and critics for his supporting role in Captain America: Civil War, before evolving into being one of the MCU franchise's flagship characters by the release of Spider-Man: Homecoming and its sequels.
+Holland's version of the character is the successor to the incarnation portrayed by Tobey Maguire in Sam Raimi's Spider-Man trilogy (2002–2007) and the incarnation portrayed by Andrew Garfield in Marc Webb's The Amazing Spider-Man duology (2012–2014), both of whom reprise their roles and appear alongside Holland in Spider-Man: No Way Home (2021).
+Holland's performance in the role has received positive reviews, with his version of the character becoming a breakout hit among audiences and critics for his supporting role in Captain America: Civil War (2016), before evolving into being one of the MCU franchise's flagship characters by the release of Spider-Man: Homecoming (2017) and its sequels.
 Holland won several accolades for his portrayal of the character.

-Parker is a central character in the MCU, appearing in six films as of 2025.
-Holland is set to return as the character in Spider-Man: Brand New Day and Avengers: Doomsday (both 2026) as well as Avengers: Secret Wars (2027).
-Alternate versions of Parker appear in the Disney+ animated series What If...?
-(2021–2024), Your Friendly Neighborhood Spider-Man (2025–present), and Marvel Zombies (2025), voiced by Hudson Thames.
+Peter is a central character in the MCU, appearing in seven films as of 2026.
+Alternate versions of Peter appear in the Disney+ animated television series What If...?
+(2021), Your Friendly Neighborhood Spider-Man (2025–present), and Marvel Zombies (2025), voiced by Hudson Thames.